Ransomware: How to prevent and recover (ITSAP.00.099)

 Deactivate macros

 Ensure you deactivate macros as your default to reduce the risk of ransomware being spread through Microsoft Office attachments.
-Newer versions of Microsoft will deactivate macros from the Internet by default.
+Newer versions of Microsoft Office will deactivate macros from the Internet by default.

 Segment networks

-Top 10 IT security actions: No. 5 segment and separate information (ITSM.10.092)
+Action no. 5 segment and separate information (ITSM.10.092)

 Set up security tools